 Our state-of the-art award winning facilities are located right in the heart of London.

-Toe shortening and toe straightening are surgical procedures to correct common deformities of the toes, such as hammer toes, crooked toes and angular toes.
+Toe shortening and straightening are surgical procedures which address common concerns of the toes, such as hammer toes, crooked toes and angular toes.
+Concerns around the toes can be uncomfortable and cause difficulties in wearing certain shoes, as well as causing the patient to feel self-conscious about the appearance of their feet.

-Long toes can be surgically shortened.
-Depending on the severity and length of the toe, there are several methods to surgically shorten a toe.
-In general, the surgery involves removing a portion of the bone at the contracted joint, to realign the toe.
-A metal pin may be placed in the toe during the recovery period.
+Depending on the severity of the case, several methods can be used to surgically shorten and straighten toes.
+The surgery typically involves removing a portion of the bone at the contracted joint, to realign or reshape the toe.
+A metal pin, screw or plate may be placed in the toe to secure the joint during recovery.
+We are also well placed to perform toe fusion surgery, which may be necessary if you are experiencing complications with arthritis, a bunion, or other complex deformities.

 Crooked toes

-Crooked toes don’t always hurt and, depending on the type and the cause, they may correct themselves.
-Simple lifestyle changes, such as changing your footwear or losing weight, can also help.
-However some crooked toes, if left untreated, can cause pain, inability to move the toe and further foot injury and deformity, including corns, calluses and open sores.
+Crooked toes may not cause any pain or discomfort and can correct themselves in time.
+Lifestyle changes, such as changing your footwear or losing weight, may relieve crooked toe symptoms.
+However, some crooked toes can cause pain, lack of mobility and further foot concerns such as corns, calluses and open sores.
 Crooked toe surgery may involve cutting or removing some of the toe joint and rotating the toe to make it straight.

 Angular toes